JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 .. function:: cbgetbestbound(d::MathProgCallbackData)

-   Grabs best bound from an integer feasible solution.
+   Grabs best bound for objective function found so far (lower bound when minimizing, upper bound when maximizing).

 .. function:: cbgetexplorednodes(d::MathProgCallbackData)

-   Returns number of nodes that have been previously explored.
+   Returns number of nodes that have been explored so far in the solve process.

 .. function:: cbgetstate(d::MathProgCallbackData)

-   Returns current location in solve process: ``:MIPNode`` if at node in branch-and-cut tree, ``:MIPSol`` at an integer feasible solution, and ``:Other`` otherwise.
+   Returns current location in solve process: ``:MIPNode`` if at node in branch-and-cut tree, ``:MIPSol`` at an integer-feasible solution, and ``:Other`` otherwise.

 .. function:: cbaddsolution!(d::MathProgCallbackData,x)